Freshman Seminars

 FSEM 150 – ALL THE WORLD’S A (DIVERSE) STAGE

 Theatre artists have always been called to hold up a mirror to society, yet if most of the canon is from only one perspective, that mirror is distorted.
 We will focus on writers and characters from underrepresented groups, with central attention to voice and monologue: What happens when a character is given the stage, uninterrupted, to speak?
 And, equally importantly, what happens when YOU are given that stage?
-In response to the study of the course texts, students will develop their own voices, by writing and performing a monologue of their own.
+In response to the study of the course texts, students will develop their own voices, through writing and performing a monologue of your own.

-FSEM 151 HONORS – LET FREEDOM RING: THE CIVIL RIGHTS MOVEMENT IN AMERICAN LIFE
+FSEM 151 – LET FREEDOM RING: THE CIVIL RIGHTS MOVEMENT IN AMERICAN LIFE (HONORS)

 Few movements in American history have shaped our current events as has the 20th-century Civil Rights Movement.
 This mass movement, organized by grassroots activists throughout the entire country, challenged America’s racial inequalities in ways that few events in our country’s history have.
 In this course, we’ll look at the roots of that movement, in the Jim Crow south and the racially segregated north; how the movement changed and responded to national events; how the movement expanded into a larger organized force in the 1950s and 1960s; how the Black Power movement rose out of Civil Rights; and how the movement collapsed in the late 1960s and early 1970s.

-FSEM 155 – WRITERS AND POLITICS IN EASTERN EUROPE
+FSEM 154 – WRITERS AND POLITICS IN EASTERN EUROPE

 Eastern European literature is often invisible due to language, geography, economics, and decades of Soviet suppression.
 Poland is called a land of poetry, nevertheless, and, among Czechs, poets are known as a “privileged caste,” yet their names may not be recognized, despite the many Nobel Prizes they have won.
 From Albania to Belarus, from Ukraine to Lithuania and beyond (all of the countries embroiled in Russia’s invasion of Ukraine), this class will help to encounter many of the most pressing issues Eastern Europe presents us with: authoritarianism, war, human rights, nuclear disaster, mass conformity, and the concentration camp.
 The fiction, drama, and poetry considered are profoundly human, powerful, and brave, whether the style is realistic, tragic, comic, or Kafkaesque.
 Authors include: Bertolt Brecht, Václav Havel, Eugène Ionesco, Franz Kafka, Milan Kundera, Czesław Miłosz, Tom Stoppard, and Wisława Szymborska.